 The Importance of Hosted vs. Self-Hosted Blogs

-It comes as no surprise, but there are a lot of different blogging platforms nowadays.
-Some of the most popular ones include Wix, Squarespace, Blogger, WordPress.com, etc.
+It’s no surprise, but there are a lot of different blogging platforms nowadays.
+The most popular ones include Wix, Squarespace, Blogger, WordPress.com, etc.

 The problem with these platforms is that they are all hosted.
 And if I’m being completely honest, your blog will never grow to its full capacity if you are not using a self-hosted site.